DangerNoodle21/National_Capstone_Vision/README.md

 - cv2

-## Command Line Agrguments
+## Branches

-This program uses vairious command line arguments to employ the various features.
-See below to about how employ the various features of the program.
-The default state of the program will run with no agruments given and only run on the local machine.
+1. Master - The main computer vision program.
+Compadible with windows / linux while still supporting I2C functions

-#### Capstone Project for a Master of Computer Science Degree offered by National University
+2. PreformanceTesting_Flask - Trying to integrate FLASK streaming while working on preformance enhancments and such.

-#### Wiki For this project has a detailed breakdown of this project.
-It is currently being populated
+#### This is a Capstone Project build to fulfill requriments for a Master of Computer Science Degree offered by National University